artnc/personal-website/src/blog/_posts/2017-03-29-arch-notes.md

 # Give yourself ownership of the filesystem (root by default)
 sudo chown -R art:art /mnt/seagate

+# To unmount, first unmount the mapper and then close the container
+sudo umount /dev/mapper/seagate
+sudo cryptsetup luksClose seagate
 ```

 ## Freeing up disk space